A journey with Greece's last nomadic shepherds | DW | 02.03.2021

 After decades of summers camping on Greece's Mount Smolikas, Eleni Tzima said 2020 would be their last

-For the past 53 years Eleni Tzima and her husband Nasos Tzimas have herded their livestock some 150 kilometers (241 miles) between summer pastures in northwest Greece's isolated highlands down to their winter home in the lowlands.
+Eleni Tzima and her husband Nasos Tzimas have herded their livestock some 150 kilometers (241 miles) between summer pastures in northwest Greece's isolated highlands down to their winter home in the lowlands for the past 53 years.

 The Tzimas family is part of a millennia-old tradition of transhumance, or the seasonal movement of animals between fixed grazing grounds.
-But it's a dying one: they are some of the last still practicing this way of farming in the country.
+But that tradition is dying and they are some of the last still practicing this type of farming in the country.

-Tzima, who says her husband's ill health means the 2020 trek would likely be their last, describes their way of life as hard but rewarding.
+Tzima, who says her husband's ill health means their 2020 trek was likely their last, describes their way of life as hard but rewarding.

 "We struggle every day from dawn to dusk.
 I've never had a day off because these animals don't," she said.
 "I'm used to the cold climate and the quiet of the mountain summer.
 I didn't choose this life, but if I had a choice, it would be this."